Spain - Day 3 : Learning Spanish

 It was still cloudy

 It hadn't been warm the entire day but also not too cold.
-That was nice, as it allowed us to first get used to cycling and then to the heat.
+That was nice, as it allowed us first to get used to cycling and then to the heat.
 Near the end of the day we climbed up through a river valley.
 At night it did get warm.

 Cloudy but warm